‘-Provides excellent cytoplasmic staining of gynecological and non-gynecological samples

 EA-65 Stain is a stable and reliable dye for the identification and examination of non-gynecological cells for neoplasia and cancer.
 The dye reacts exclusively with the intended cells aiding in their identification and accurate diagnosis after examining the smear preparation.
 The diagnostic tests are not always accurate and at times could lead to false results.

-- EA-65 Stain it is a highly flammable liquid keep it away from spark and hot surfaces.
+- EA-65 Stain is a highly flammable liquid keeps it away from spark and hot surfaces.

 - May cause eye and skin irritation, seek medical treatment in case of contact.